gracemirabito/R-Scripts/README.md

 # This is a repository of all of the data analyses that I preformed on my Master's Thesis.
-This consists of multilevel linear growth moodels, multilevel moderated mediation models, and mutlileel moderated lagged mediation analyses.
+This consists of multilevel linear growth models, multilevel moderated mediation models, and mutlileel moderated lagged mediation analyses.